-Hello friends and welcome to another episode the edumagic podcast.
-My name is Dr. Sam Fecich and I am so excited today to have with me Dr. Joy.
-You may have seen her work on Twitter or maybe you've checked out her work with edumatch she is an amazing educational leader who's going to share the power of owning your joy.
+Hello friends, and welcome to another episode of the EduMagic podcast.
+My name is Dr. Sam Fecich, and I am so excited today to have Dr. Joy with me.
+You may have seen her work on Twitter.
+She is an amazing educator who will share the power of owning your joy.

 Tell us about your teaching story, where your journey has led you and where you where you are today in education?

 As a student, I have always had a passion for learning and enjoyed every aspect of school.
 However, when I became a playground instructor in high school, I discovered my love for teaching.
 I worked with children from various neighborhoods and spent entire days with them during the summer, almost like a camp.
 We taught them dances, organized a big fair at the end, and even conducted lessons with them.
 It was a wonderful experience that I cherish.

 Now Doctor Joy, I know there's a story behind your name, so I'd love for you to first share the story behind doctor Joy and the story behind why.
 Why did you choose the word joy?

 After leaving the classroom, I moved into a professional learning specialist role.
 During this transition, I realized that schools need to prioritize joy.
 Seeing schools from an outsider's perspective allowed me to understand this even more.
 I also recognized that the idea of joy connected with the nickname my parents gave me, and I have always felt empowered by joy in both my personal and professional life.